 FACT: Mojave National Preserve has more Joshua trees than Joshua Tree.

 FACT: Mojave National Preserve does not charge an entrance free.

 So what are you waiting for?

-Situated on 1.6 million acres, this less-visited park offers many natural attractions.
+Situated on 1.6 million acres, Mojave National Preserve is less-visited park that offers many natural attractions.
 To help get started, visit the Kelso Depot Ranger Station.
 A worthy attraction in its own right, the ranger station resides inside an old train depot that was build by Union Pacific Railroads over a century ago.
 This is the perfect place to ask questions about the park and learn the history of locomotion through the desert.